Site Information

 SAE J1939 Starter Kit and Network Simulator - New Hardware Variant Using the ESP32 Processor

-Our SAE 1939 Starter Kit And Network Simulators allow the experienced engineer and the beginner to experiment with SAE J1939 data communication without connecting to a real-world J1939 network, i.e., a diesel engine.
+Our SAE 1939 Starter Kit and Network Simulators allow experienced engineers and beginners to experiment with SAE J1939 data communication without connecting to a real-world J1939 network, i.e., a diesel engine.
 To establish a network, you need at least two nodes.
 That fact applies, especially to CAN/J1939 nodes.
-A single CAN Bus controller [...]
+A single CAN Bus controller will shut [...]

 Read More »